eth-protocol-fellows/cohort-five/projects/2D-eODS.md

   * Enable `delegator_pubkey` (BLS)

-    Delegators pubkeys will be parsed in-protocol part of the `delegation_receipts` of the querried delegation contract.
+    Delegators pubkeys will be parsed in-protocol part of the `delegation_receipts` of the queried delegation contract.
 Operator signs over the `DOMAIN_DEPOSIT` with it's private key.

-  * The `process_deposit_receipt` function that handles `deposit_recipts` in the block processing routine will have to be adapted to accomodate delegations into the deposit operations.
+  * The `process_deposit_receipt` function that handles `deposit_recipts` in the block processing routine will have to be adapted to accommodate delegations into the deposit operations.

   * Build the Delegators index and virtual balance in the Beacon state
     - Add new `class Delegator`